Chapter 17: Shenandoah II: Leadership and Survival

 However, there was always that plan B, which would allow Triet to

-months expiration date soon expiring on this present batch of
+date soon expiring on this present batch of conscripts, plan B sounded

-conscripts, plan B sounded like the perfect solution.
-Also, he now had
+like the perfect solution.
+Also, he had now replaced enough local

-replaced enough local guides, scouts, and sappers to take the place of
+guides, scouts, and sappers to take the place of those killed by Dick's

-those killed by Dick's prepping of his landing zone.
-There were now
+prepping of his landing zone.
+There were now enough people to guide a

-enough people to guide a three-prong attack on my Dogface Battalion.
-If
+three-prong attack on my Dogface Battalion.
+If they couldn't overrun it,

-they couldn’t overrun it, at least he could get rid of some mouths to
+at least he could get rid of some mouths to feed.
+More importantly, win

-feed.
-More importantly, win or lose, he was sure he could impress his
+or lose, he was sure he could impress his boss, Duan, with this bold

-boss, Duan, with this bold action.
-Actually, plan B would not only help
+action.
+Plan B would not only help solve Triet's temporary food

-Americans.
-You see, in war, it is only human to hate an enemy who has
+North toward the United States.
+You see, in war, it is only human to

-killed one’s son or daughter no matter what the political reasons were
+hate an enemy who has killed one's son or daughter, no matter what the

 By now, “Dogface” had been in camp long enough for most of her